MCP Setup Guide

 Step 1 — Register the target MCP server

-Palveron can proxy requests to any MCP server.
-Register servers via the dashboard or API:
+Palveron can proxy requests to any reachable MCP server.
+Registering and scanning is an Editor action.

 Dashboard